coldshrine/study-notes/books/effective-java.md

 Exceptions should never be used for ordinary control flow.

 A well-designed API must not force its clients to use exceptions for ordinary control flow.

+### Use checked exceptions for recoverable conditions and runtime exceptions for programming errors